rubelw/aws_bucket_creator/README.rst

 .. code:: console

-   $bucket-creator create -i config/my.ini
+   bucket-creator create -i config/my.ini

 Options

-    acl can be: 'private', 'public-read', 'public-read-write', 'authenticated-read', 'aws-exec-read', 'bucket-owner-read','bucket-owner-full-control'
+    * acl can be: 'private', 'public-read', 'public-read-write', 'authenticated-read', 'aws-exec-read', 'bucket-owner-read','bucket-owner-full-control'

-    aes-256 encryption is turned-on by default, and can not be turned off for security reasons
+    * aes-256 encryption is turned-on by default, and can not be turned off for security reasons

-    public_read access can not be turned on for security reasons
+    * public_read access can not be turned on for security reasons
+    * default days before going to standard-ia is 30
+    * default days before going to glacier is 365

 Example Ini file